iv4xr-project/iv4xr-se-plugin/README.md

 ## How to build

 The plug-in requires Space Engineers libraries to compile.
-There are two ways how to provide the libraries: as binaries (dlls) or as sources.
-Both are described below.
+There are two ways how to provide the libraries: as binaries (DLLs) or as sources.
+Both options are described below.

 The resulting plug-in (a couple of .NET libraries) works with the official Steam version of Space Engineers without any modification of the game.